-- SIGCHI membership number: applicant must have been a SIGCHI member for at least one year prior to the application.
+- SIGCHI membership number: applicant must be a SIGCHI member prior to the application.

 - A statement of the requested funding amount and a brief justification of the funding needs, as well as any fund obtained from other sources for this purpose.

 - Declaration of relevance of the meeting and mentorship;